 Bryan E. Glover is a Newfield certified professional coach, award-winning arts producer, filmmaker, and writer.
-For the past 30 decades, he has worked at numerous non-profit organizations as a manager and administrator, primarily serving and advocating on behalf of LGBTQ communities.
+For the past 3 decades, he has worked at numerous non-profit organizations as a manager and administrator, primarily serving and advocating on behalf of LGBTQ communities.
 He has spoken publicly on a variety of issues including HIV/AIDS, sexism, independent arts production and spirituality.
 An Obie award-winning theater producer, as well as a producer of music, film and performance art, Bryan has been an avid supporter of the arts for over 30 years.
 He has especially been interested in enhancing and promoting the voices of LGBTQ artists of color, and served as a founding board member of Freedom Train Productions, the groundbreaking Black LGBTQ theater company based in Brooklyn, NY.
 Bryan has concurrently over the years actively pursued his own personal spiritual growth.
 That journey has involved experiences as varied as human potential trainings, and travel to West Africa to study indigenous spiritual practices, including time studying with noted West African Shaman Malidoma Somé.
 As a thinker and professional coach, Bryan is interested in the workings of community, fostering the art of conversation, and supporting people in manifesting their vision.

 “Vision is the art of seeing what is invisible to others.”